AUCOHL/beekeeper-webui/README.md

 ## Module Dependencies
     npm install -g socket.io node-getopt
 ## Beekeeper
 All dependencies required for Beekeeper must be met.
 A working Installation of Beekeeper must be installed in user home directory.

-# Installation
-Must place the project root under /home/$USER/bin/ Beekeeper commit fa480a2 is placed inside the root project folder
 # Usage
 	cd <project-root-directory>
 	node socket.js